CSOs - are you prepared for the next security breach?

 We believe the future of mobile security lies in a shared access configuration model of device inspection, security assessment, and compliance assertion across platforms – not total device control (particularly in BYOD environments), and not in any device monoculture.

-Rake Narang: How can products and solutions from Duo Security enhance security?
+Info Security PG: How can products and solutions from Duo Security enhance security?

 Dug Song: As a company, we’ve focused on democratizing proven, but previously inaccessible security technologies for the mass market by making them easy and scalable.